 Handles more aggressive terrain, etc.

-But they also offer a lot of challenges:
+They also offer a lot of challenges:

 Less efficient (use more power, larger motors, etc.).